ANGLICANS are "like one of those families that, rather than

 The Church of England was swimming against a cultural "rip

 tide", and associated with "what is often seen as nasty, bad,

 judgemental, condemning", Archbishop Welby said.
+In this tide,

-In this tide, "autonomy and existential self-invention tear
+"autonomy and existential self-invention tear through all

 The Church was "laden with our systems of governance, our